-In the admission requirements, it states an Honours Bachelor of Science "or equivalent degree" is required; what does this mean?
+The admission requirements for the MSc in Pharmacy program states that a four-year Honours Bachelor of Science program "or equivalent" is required; what does this mean?

 Does Pharmacy require the General Record Examination (GRE) for admission?

-No. Applicants are welcome to submit GRE scores; however, this will not necessarily provide any advantage to the student.
+No. Applicants are welcome to submit GRE scores.
+Submitted scores may be factored into the decision process; however, this will not necessarily provide an advantage to the applicant.

 Can I apply if I do not have my official transcript?

 At the application stage, you need only submit your unofficial transcript(s).
-However, students who are offered admission are required to submit their official transcript(s) as a condition of their offer, before they can be officially admitted.
+However, applicants who are admitted are required to submit their official final transcript(s) as a condition of their offer before they are matriculated into their program.

 Can I apply without evidence of English Language Proficiency (ELP)?

-If your undergraduate degree is from a university outside of Canada and is not listed on the English Language Proficiency exemption list, you must provide evidence that you have completed an acceptable English Language Proficiency Test, as outlined in the University of Waterloo Admissions requirements information.
+If your undergraduate degree is from a university outside of Canada and English is not the only language of instruction as per the English Language Proficiency exemptions information posted by the office of Graduate Studies and Postdoctoral Affairs, you must provide evidence that you have completed an acceptable English Language Proficiency Test, as outlined on the general information and regulations page.

-The Graduate Studies Office regularly updates the online list of exempt Universities; if your country or institution is not listed, you will be required to submit results from an accepted English Language Proficiency Test, as outlined in the University of Waterloo Admissions requirements.
+The Graduate Studies Admissions office regularly updates the online list of exempt universities; if your country or institution is not listed, you are required to submit results from an accepted English Language Proficiency Test, as outlined in the University of Waterloo's admissions requirements.

 I have post-graduation work experience in English; how do I request an English Language Proficiency exemption?

-Review the English language proficiency exemptions information on the Admissions website.
-If you do not qualify for an exemption based on the posted requirements, but still believe you should be exempt, please indicate this on the Supplemental Information Form; if you are otherwise recommended for admission, we will discuss your case with the Graduate Studies Office.
+Review the English language proficiency exemptions information on the admissions website.
+If you do not qualify for an exemption based on the posted requirements, but still believe you should be exempt, please indicate this on the Supplemental Information Form of the application; if you are otherwise recommended for admission, we will discuss your case with Graduate Studies Admissions team.